zulip/zulip/docs/subsystems/settings.md

 ```

 Additionally, if you need to access a Django setting in a shell
-script (or just on the command line for debugging), you can use e.g.,:
+script (or just on the command line for debugging), you can use, for
+example:

 ```console
 $ ./scripts/get-django-setting EMAIL_GATEWAY_PATTERN